chamomile

 • Chamomile extract has anti-inflammatory, antibacterial, and antioxidant effects and is a good option for wound healing.

-• So far, chamomile has been used topically in treating skin inflammation, hemorrhoids, foot ulcers, pediatric burns, and nipple cracks and has been effective in reducing pain and increasing the heal of damaged tissue.
+• So far, chamomile has been used topically to treat skin inflammation, hemorrhoids, foot ulcers, pediatric burns, and nipple cracks.
+It has effectively reduced pain and increased the healing of damaged tissue.

-• Chamomile reduces redness and wound edema due to its anti-inflammatory properties (azulin, camazoline, and alpha-bisabolol.
-Chamomile has antibacterial, antiviral, and antifungal effects and dries the secretions of secretory wounds.
+• Chamomile reduces redness and wound edema due to its anti-inflammatory properties (azulin, chamazulene, and alpha-bisabolol).
+It also has antibacterial, antiviral, and antifungal effects and dries the secretions of secretory wounds.
 This plant is also effective against skin pathogenic microbes such as various species of Staphylococcus and Candida.

 Therapeutic properties of chamomile in traditional medicine